the-gigi/sham/README.md

 - Automatic failure if expected call is called with wrong arguments
 - Verify that ALL expected calls were called

-# What do you don't get?
+# What do you NOT get?

 - Mock generators